-- You may enable an Automatic cloud connection for the methods you would like to connect at an automatic interval, by default every 20 minutes.
+- You may enable the Automatic cloud connection for the methods you would like to connect at an automatic interval, by default every 20 minutes.

-Disclaimer: This is an example of the most common configuration, in which the Dualog system will attempt to connect over the configured first priority, such as VSAT, and failover to the second priority, such as Fleet Broadband or Iridium, if the connection over the configured first priority fails more than a certain number of times, as configured in the following section of the article.
+Disclaimer: This is an example of the most common configuration, in which the Dualog system will attempt to connect over the configured first priority, such as VSAT, and failover to the second priority, such as Fleet Broadband or Iridium, if the connection over the configured first priority fails more than a certain number of times as configured on the following section of the article.

-- "Skip" may optionally be configured, where a typical use-case is when you want Dualog to attempt one or more additional connections over the first priority equipment before attempting the second priority equipment.
+- "Skip" can be configured if you want Dualog to attempt one or more additional connections over the first priority equipment before failing over to the second priority equipment.

 AUTOMATIC CLOUD CONNECTION SETTINGS

-Connection Frequency: This is the frequency with which Dualog will attempt an automatic connection, which is set to 20 minutes by default.
+Connection Frequency: This defines the automatic connection time interval, which is set to 20 minutes by default.

-Warning Delay: This is the delay before the Dualog system will send an automated warning message to the vessel's postmaster account stating that Least Cost Routing has failed.
-It is common to set this to at least "2" to prevent the postmaster account from receiving a large number of these automated messages when coverage is poor.
+Warning Delay: This is the delay before the Dualog system will send an automated warning message to the vessel's postmaster account stating that Automatic Cloud Connection has failed.
+It is common to set this to at least "3" to prevent the postmaster account from receiving a large number of these automated messages when coverage is poor or intermittent.

-If this is the case, Dualog will perform a connection before the interval is triggered.
+If this is the case, Dualog will perform a connection before the Connection Frequency interval is triggered.